apecloud/kubeblocks/docs/user_docs/installation/install-kbcli.md

 You can install the kbcli and KubeBlocks on your local host, and now MacOS and Windows are supported.

 <Tabs>
 <TabItem value="MacOS" label="MacOS" default>

 You can install kbcli with `curl` or `homebrew`.

-- Option 1: Install kbcli using the `cURL` command.
+- Option 1: Install kbcli using the `curl` command.

 1. Install kbcli.